11 steps for PR crisis management

 Yes.
 Yes.
 Yes.

 With your PR crisis plan in place, you and your team will save time, confusion, and stress.
-When time is of the essence, you can’t afford to waste time.
-Trying to find the CEO’s mobile number, unable to post on social because the community manager is on holiday and no one knows the credentials.
+When time is of the essence, you can’t afford to waste it.
+Trying to find the CEO’s mobile number, unable to post on social because the community manager is on holiday and no one knows the credentials...

 You see where I’m coming from?